SwapnilDoijad/upload_fastq_to_ENA/README.md

-# 📤 Upload FastQ or Fast5 Files to ENA
+# 📤 Upload FastQ or Fast5 files to ENA

 A lightweight command-line tool for submitting FastQ or Fast5 files to the [European Nucleotide Archive (ENA)](https://www.ebi.ac.uk/ena/).
 This script helps automate the process of creating submission manifests and uploading data using ENA's Webin service.